nim-works/gitnim/README.md

 ### Choose a Release by Version

+When a version is provided, `git nim` will switch to that version immediately without querying the network, provided the version exists locally.

+The distribution will be updated without querying the network, if possible.

 ```bash
 $ git nim 1.4.3
 ```
 ![git nim 1.4.3](https://github.com/disruptek/gitnim/raw/master/docs/gitnim143.svg "git nim 1.4.3")

 ### Choose a Release by Tag

+When a tag is provided, `git nim` will switch to the tagged version immediately without querying the network, provided the tagged reference exists locally.

+The distribution will be updated without querying the network, if possible.

 ```bash
 $ git nim devel
 ```